sjentsch/lsjDocs/_pages/Ch14_ANOVA2_01.rst

 Factorial ANOVA versus one-way ANOVAs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that we’ve seen *how* a factorial ANOVA works, it’s worth taking a
+Now that we’ve seen *how* a factorial ANOVA works, it’s worth taking a moment
-moment to compare it to the results of the one-way analyses, because
+to compare it to the results of the one-way analyses, because this will give us
-this will give us a really good sense of *why* it’s a good idea to run
+a really good sense of *why* it’s a good idea to run the factorial ANOVA.
+In
-the factorial ANOVA.
-In Chapter `Comparing several means (one-way ANOVA)
-<Ch13_ANOVA.html#comparing-several-means-one-way-anova>`__, I ran a
+chapter :doc:`Comparing several means (one-way ANOVA) <Ch13_ANOVA>`, I ran a
-one-way ANOVA that looked to see if there are any differences between
+one-way ANOVA that looked to see if there are any differences between drugs,
-drugs, and a second one-way ANOVA to see if there were any differences
+and a second one-way ANOVA to see if there were any differences between
-between therapies.
-As we saw in Section `What hypotheses are we testing?
+therapies.
+As we saw in section :doc:`What hypotheses are we testing?
-<Ch14_ANOVA2_01.html#what-hypotheses-are-we-testing>`__, the null and
-alternative hypotheses tested by the one-way ANOVAs are in fact
+<Ch14_ANOVA2_01>`, the null and alternative hypotheses tested by the one-way
-identical to the hypotheses tested by the factorial ANOVA.
-Looking even
+ANOVAs are in fact identical to the hypotheses tested by the factorial ANOVA.
-more carefully at the ANOVA tables, we can see that the sum of squares
+Looking even more carefully at the ANOVA tables, we can see that the sum of
-associated with the factors are identical in the two different analyses
+squares associated with the factors are identical in the two different analyses
-(3.453 for ``drug`` and 0.467 for ``therapy``), as are the degrees of
+(3.453 for ``drug`` and 0.467 for ``therapy``), as are the degrees of freedom
-freedom (2 for ``drug``, 1 for ``therapy``).
-But they don’t give the
+(2 for ``drug``, 1 for ``therapy``).
+But they don’t give the same answers!
+Most
-same answers!
-Most notably, when we ran the one-way ANOVA for
+notably, when we ran the one-way ANOVA for ``therapy`` in section :doc:`On the
-``therapy`` in Section `On the relationship between ANOVA and the Student t-test
+relationship between ANOVA and the Student t-test <Ch13_ANOVA_09>` we didn’t
-<Ch13_ANOVA_09.html#on-the-relationship-between-anova-and-the-student-t-test>`__
-we didn’t find a significant effect (the *p*-value was 0.210).
-However, when
+find a significant effect (the *p*-value was 0.210).
+However, when we look at
-we look at the main effect of ``therapy`` within the context of the
+the main effect of ``therapy`` within the context of the two-way ANOVA, we do
-two-way ANOVA, we do get a significant effect (p = 0.019).
-The two
-analyses are clearly not the same.
+get a significant effect (p = 0.019).
+The two analyses are clearly not the
+same.

 Why does that happen?
-The answer lies in understanding how the
+The answer lies in understanding how the *residuals* are
-*residuals* are calculated.
-Recall that the whole idea behind an
+calculated.
+Recall that the whole idea behind an *F*-test is to compare the
-*F*-test is to compare the variability that can be attributed to a
-particular factor with the variability that cannot be accounted for (the
+variability that can be attributed to a particular factor with the variability
-residuals).
-If you run a one-way ANOVA for ``therapy``, and therefore
+that cannot be accounted for (the residuals).
+If you run a one-way ANOVA for
-ignore the effect of ``drug``, the ANOVA will end up dumping all of the
+``therapy``, and therefore ignore the effect of ``drug``, the ANOVA will end up
-drug-induced variability into the residuals!
-This has the effect of
+dumping all of the drug-induced variability into the residuals!
+This has the
-making the data look more noisy than they really are, and the effect of
+effect of making the data look more noisy than they really are, and the effect
-``therapy`` which is correctly found to be significant in the two-way
+of ``therapy`` which is correctly found to be significant in the two-way ANOVA
-ANOVA now becomes non-significant.
-If we ignore something that actually
+now becomes non-significant.
+If we ignore something that actually matters
-matters (e.g., ``drug``) when trying to assess the contribution of
+(e.g., ``drug``) when trying to assess the contribution of something else
-something else (e.g., ``therapy``) then our analysis will be distorted.
+(e.g., ``therapy``) then our analysis will be distorted.
+Of course, it’s
-Of course, it’s perfectly okay to ignore variables that are genuinely
+perfectly okay to ignore variables that are genuinely irrelevant to the
-irrelevant to the phenomenon of interest.
-If we had recorded the colour
+phenomenon of interest.
+If we had recorded the colour of the walls, and that
-of the walls, and that turned out to be a non-significant factor in a
+turned out to be a non-significant factor in a three-way ANOVA, it would be
-three-way ANOVA, it would be perfectly okay to disregard it and just
-report the simpler two-way ANOVA that doesn’t include this irrelevant
+perfectly okay to disregard it and just report the simpler two-way ANOVA that
-factor.
-What you shouldn’t do is drop variables that actually make a
+doesn’t include this irrelevant factor.
+What you shouldn’t do is drop variables
-difference!
+that actually make a difference!

 .. ----------------------------------------------------------------------------